sb-vdb/aipi/README.md

 To setup und use the Demos, visit their respective README as linked below (or find them in their folder).

+## Security Note
+This architecture lacks some security measures and should therefore only be run within trusted networks (e.g. home network), as this is for Demo purposes.
+Some improvements could be:
+- restrict the FastAPI CORS policies
+- restrict the Ollama service
+- restrict the JupyterLab service, use generated URL with access token with care
+- setup firewall on raspberry pi
+- setup key based SSH and disable password authentication on the Raspberry Pi

 ## Demos
 Aipi uses two ways to serve AI models.
 One is Ollama, a program that is repository client, model runner and API endpoint, all in one.
 The other is PyTorch, a Python framework being a defacto standard for AI ecosystems.

 Ollama proved to be very convenient to use out of the box and is well-populated with noteworthy models.
 However, Ollama only serves LMs and the choice is not exhaustive.

 ### Simple Chat
 As we know it from ChatGPT: send a prompt text to it and receive a text back.
 On top of that, multi-modal models are able to process more than just input text.
-In our demo, ``Moondream`` may also be sent a picture and be asked a question about it.
+In our demo, ``Moondream`` may also be used to discuss images.

 Ollama models tested:
 - Phi3-mini 3.8B